SOVIA THERAPY, LLC

 Emma Groff, SI joins Sovia Therapy, LLC from the daycare population of early intervention.
 She has been a lead daycare teacher and conducted assessments and observations of young children.
 Emma has also functioned as an assistant preschool teacher creating a child friendly environment and interfacing with parents.
 She is a graduate of Harrisburg Area Community College and Central Penn College.

-JILL HARRINGTON, SI, CIMI
+JILL BRICKER, SI, CIMI

 Over the past 19 years, Jill has worked as an educator as well as working with families of medically fragile children with the Children’s Hospital Child Life Department.
 She has her master’s degree in education and has worked extensively to further her education as it pertains to infants and young children.
 She is certified in Infant Massage Instruction and well versed on progressing developmental milestones with infants and young children.